Whatever you do, don’t panic!

 I just received this email from Google and I must say I’m applauding to their decision!

-Dear Google Apps admin,
+Dear Google Apps admin

 In order to continue to improve our products and deliver more sophisticated features and performance, we are harnessing some of the latest improvements in web browser technology.
 This includes faster JavaScript processing and new standards like HTML5.
 As a result, over the course of 2010, we will be phasing out support for Microsoft Internet Explorer 6.0 as well as other older browsers that are not supported by their own manufacturers.